Strange laws

-Strange laws, also called weird laws, dumb laws, futile laws, unusual laws, unnecessary laws, legal oddities, or legal curiosities, are laws that are perceived to be useless, humorous or obsolete, or are no longer applicable (in regard to current culture or modern law).
-A number of books and websites purport to list dumb laws.
-These are in many cases based on misunderstandings, exaggerations or outright fabrications.
+Strange laws, also called weird laws, dumb laws, futile laws, unusual laws, unnecessary laws, legal oddities, or legal curiosities, are laws that are said to be useless, humorous or obsolete, or are no longer applicable (in regard to current culture or modern law).
+A number of books and websites list dumb laws.
+These are in many cases based on misunderstandings or exaggerations, or are entirely fictional.

 Veracity

-Laws presented as "dumb laws", "strange laws", or "weird laws", are laws that are perceived by the speaker to be useless, no longer applicable (in regard to current culture or modern law), or humorous.
+Laws presented as "dumb laws", "strange laws", or "weird laws", are said to be useless, no longer applicable (in regard to current culture or modern law), or humorous.
 A large number of hoax or exaggerated dumb laws are circulated on the internet and in the print media.

-Several books have been written and numerous listicles exist on the internet purporting to list "dumb laws" in various jurisdictions.
+Several books have been written and numerous listicles exist on the internet listing "dumb laws" in various jurisdictions.
 The "dumb laws" are also often circulated via e-mail chain letters.

 Examples

-Some purported strange laws do not exist, no longer exist, or were never passed, while others are actually in effect, although they are often exaggerated or misrepresented in popular culture.
+Some purported strange laws do not exist, no longer exist, or were never passed, while others are actually in effect, although they are often exaggerated or misrepresented.
 Sometimes similar laws, such as a prohibition of dying (typically in certain buildings and local areas), really exist in some places, but are mere urban legends in other places.
 Some compilers confuse the circumstances in which a defendant was convicted under a more general statute, such as a noise ordinance or disorderly conduct, as the text of the law itself.
 Others may fabricate a purported law as a copyright trap.